 The normal electrocardiogram (ECG) waveform contains a P wave, QRS complex, and T wave.
 The P wave represents atrial depolarization.
 It is immediately followed by the PR interval, which normally lasts between 120 and 200 msec in duration.
 The QRS complex represents ventricular depolarization and is normally <100 msec in duration.
 Delays in intraventricular conduction result in a widened (>100 msec) QRS complex.
 The ST segment represents the plateau of ventricular depolarization and is normally isoelectric in appearance.
 Finally, the T wave represents ventricular repolarization.
 Of note, the segment extending from the end of a T wave to the beginning of the next P wave, known as the TP segment, should be used as the isoelectric baseline when performing any type of ECG analysis.

 Bradydysrhythmias occur either because of depressed sinus node activity or inhibited electrical signal conduction.
 These are common in patients with structural heart damage, excessive vagal tone, taking certain cardioactive medications, or with specific electrolyte abnormalities (eg, hyperkalemia).
 Tachydysrhythmias occur because of enhanced automaticity from either the SA node or an ectopic focus and can originate from both atrial and ventricular sources.
 Supraventricular tachycardia (SVT) occurs when re-entry loops are present in the AV node or accessory conduction pathways.

-Rhythms with a wide QRS complex represent ventricular depolarization that occurs outside of the normal conduction system, whereas those with normal QRS durations originate from a focus ...
+Rhythms with a wide QRS complex represent ventricular depolarization that occurs ...